Meet our Board of Directors (2014-16)

 Manuel Abril is a prevention educator in video/art programming and community organizing at Our Family Services.
 He has worked as sexual violence prevention educator for 7 years with Safe Streets AZ and developed social creativity projects with Hey Baby | Art Against Sexual Violence and ACT OUT youth film program.
 Manuel has a Master of Arts in Performance Studies as well as a Master of Fine Art in Performance/Video/Computer Arts.
 He is an artist and researches the relationships between organizational performance, technical performance, cultural performativity and social presentation.

-Maureen Evans Arthurs is the Wellness Coordinator at Howard Community College where she manages health education and prevention programs for students.
+Maureen Evans Arthurs is the Legislative Director at Maryland General Assembly – Maryland General.
+Previously she worked as the Wellness Coordinator at Howard Community College where she managed health education and prevention programs for students.
 She has worked for several domestic and International advocacy organizations focused on equity, women’s empowerment and access to educational and professional resources.
 She attended the University of Maryland, Baltimore County where she studied gender and women’s studies and political science.
 While at UMBC, she was a McNair Research Fellow and conducted a qualitative study on the community experiences of African American adolescent girls in Baltimore County.
 She is a dedicated community advocate and is passionate about making communities safer for all.
-Maureen will begin graduate school in Spring 2015 to pursue a Master’s in social work with an emphasis on social and education policy.

-Elizabeth Bolton is the managing editor for the American Association of University Women, where she oversees the production of almost all communications materials for the organization.
+Elizabeth Bolton is a Design Manager at Gensler.
+Previously she worked as the managing editor for the American Association of University Women, where she oversaw the production of almost all communications materials for the organization.
 Prior to joining AAUW, she reported on federal labor law, sexual harassment in schools, and grants for Thompson Publishing Group.
 She holds a master’s degree in public policy with a focus in women’s studies from George Washington University and a bachelor’s degree in political science from American University.
 As a runner, she hopes to help create a world in which all women feel free to run on streets and trails wherever and whenever they want.

 Holly Kearl founded Stop Street Harassment first as a website and companion blog in 2008.
 Next she wrote the book Stop Street Harassment: Making Public Places Safe and Welcoming for Women (Praeger Publisher, 2010).
-Since then, she’s given more than 125 talks around the world about this issue and has received widespread media attention for her comprehensive work around ending street harassment.
+Since then, she’s given more than 135 talks around the world about this issue and has received widespread media attention for her comprehensive work around ending street harassment.
 In spring 2011, she founded International Anti-Street Harassment Day, which, became International Anti-Street Harassment Week in 2012.
-From 2007-2013 she also worked as a program manager full time for the American Association of University Women (AAUW), a women’s equity nonprofit based in Washington, DC.
-Currently, she works as a consultant to UN Women and One World Education and as a part-time facilitator for The OpEd Project.
+In 2014 she wrote Stop Global Street Harassment: Growing Activism Around the World (Praeger).
+From 2007-2013 she also worked as a program manager for the American Association of University Women (AAUW).
+Currently, she works as a consultant for UN Women, the Aspen Institution, and a facilitator for The OpEd Project.
 She received a Master’s degree from George Washington University and degrees in history and women’s studies from Santa Clara University.

 A native of Pennsylvania, Patrick Ryne McNeil works in communications at The Leadership Conference on Civil and Human Rights, where he writes on a range of social justice issues.
 After completing a bachelor’s degree in English and Communications with a minor in Sociology at Marymount University in Arlington, VA, Patrick went on to The George Washington University in Washington, D.C. for a master’s in Women’s Studies, where he wrote his thesis on the street harassment of gay and bisexual men.
 Patrick has written for the Huffington Post, Washington Blade, Feministe, Fem2.0, Role/Reboot, and the Stop Street Harassment blog, and was awarded SSH’s Safe Public Spaces Trailblazer award in 2013 for his street harassment-related work.

-Lindsey Middlecamp is a Minneapolis-based attorney who brings trained advocacy to the courtroom and wider activism throughout her community.
+Lindsey M is a Minneapolis-based attorney who brings trained advocacy to the courtroom and wider activism throughout her community.
 She holds a Bachelor of Arts from St. Olaf College and a J.D. and Masters of Bioethics from the University of Pennsylvania.
 When she isn’t litigating complex disputes or haranguing harassers, Lindsey enjoys taking cases that allow her to address structural inequalities related to poverty, housing, and discrimination through the Federal Pro Se Litigants Program and the Volunteer Lawyers Network.
 She is a member of the 2014-2015 class of Leadership Twin Cities and was recently named a Rising Star by Minnesota Super Lawyers.
-In 2014, Lindsey launched Cards Against Harassment to address her own experiences with street harassment, and since then, she has looked for additional ways to lend her voice and energy to help others experiencing gender and other identity-based violence and inequalities.

 Layla Moughari is a Program Associate at the Women’s Learning Partnership, where she coordinates joint women’s rights programs in Afghanistan, Iran, Palestine, and Turkey.
 She also is the coordinator of the International Women’s Democracy Network, a network of civil society actors and activists committed to increasing women’s civic and political participation.
 Previously, Layla was a Policy Analyst with the Institute for Women’s Policy Research.
 Layla is committed to eradicating violence against women and ending street harassment in the US and internationally.
 Most recently, during International Anti-Street Harassment week in March she spoke on a panel about the similarities between street harassment in Tehran, Iran and in DC.
 Layla has a Master’s degree in Public Policy with a concentration in Women’s Studies from the George Washington University and graduated cum laude from the University of Florida.